GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *Ken Thompson*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts